monumentmonitortest/monument_server/README.md

 Create dump file
 PGPASSWORD=mypassword pg_dump -Fc --no-acl --no-owner -h localhost -U HEROKU_USERNAME PRODUCTION_DATABASE_NAME > ms_prod.dump

-#Uploading images
+# Uploading images

 ## Twitter
 Images can be uploaded automatically from Twitter using the Twitter API.
-This can be run manually from the terminal by running
+This can be run manually from the terminal by running:

 `$ bin/rails runner 'lib/twitter_script.rb'`

 Alternatively it can be run using a cron job in your chosen hosting platform (i.e scheduler in Heroku).
 As the Twitter API only provides the past 7 days of tweet data free of charge, we reccomend running it at least once a week.